Please wait. Due to its content this page might take a while to load...

 Parameter Value Smoothing

-These settings only have an effect for all incoming data, like from the fader of the device control, DMX, data from the Widget Designer, Art-Net etc. The timeline behavior will not be influenced by these settings.
+These settings only have an effect for all incoming data, like from the fader of the device control, DMX, data from the Widget Designer, Art-Net etc. The timeline behavior will not be influenced by this.

 The button "Open Engine Configuration" gives access to hardware related engine settings especially influencing rendering performance.
 Please refer to the chapter Configuration tab > Render Engine.